What Is Your Case Worth? Personal Injury Settlement Calculator

-If you suffer permanent injuries, you may need to change jobs.
-You can include any difference in wages with your economic damages.
-Suppose your back injury from a car accident forces you to quit your construction job and take a job in a retail store.
+For example, suppose your back injury from a car accident forces you to quit your construction job and take a job in a retail store.
 You can claim the difference in earnings for the rest of your life.

 Non-Economic Damages in an Injury Case

 People who have suffered serious injuries lose more than their earnings; they lose the enjoyment of life, the fulfillment and value they receive from living.
 These are considered non-economic injuries.

 The term “non-economic damages” refers to those damages that do not involve money, such as compensation for pain and suffering, inconvenience, emotional distress, loss of social interactions, and loss of enjoyment of life.

 “People who have suffered serious injuries lose more than their earnings; they lose the enjoyment of life, the fulfillment and value they receive from living.”

 Unlike economic damages, non-economic damages do not cover medical expenses of the victim.
 Compensation for this type of injury may be difficult to quantify depending on its degree of severity.